nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 :information_source: Note the change in color of the [role tag](#tags).

 ## Use Case #4: Setting reminder window for reminder list <a id="usecase4"></a>
-Upon next opening of Tinner from [use case #3](#usecase3), you will be able to see a reminder pop-out box like this:
+Assuming that the reminder date from [USE_CASE_3](#usecase3) is within a week from today, upon the next opening of Tinner, you will be able to see a reminder pop-out box like this:
 ![ReminderDemo](images/ReminderDemo.png)

 If you do not see the intended reminder, it is likely that the reminder date is not within the [reminder window](#c-setWindow-c).